google/turbinia/docs/developer/contributing.md

 *   Using two spaces instead of four
 *   Quote strings as ' or """ instead of "
-*   Textual strings should be Unicode strings so please include `from __future__ import unicode_literals` in new python files.
+*   Exception variables should be named 'exception' not 'e'.
-*   Use the format() function instead of the %-way of formatting strings.
+*   Use f-String formatting instead of the % operator or str.format().
 *   Use positional or parameter format specifiers with typing e.g. '{0:s}' or '{text:s}' instead of '{0}', '{}' or '{:s}'.
 If we ever want to have language specific output strings we don't need to change the entire